|

 range of motion and decreased pain.
 I have now prescribed the clubs to

 my patients who tell me of the same results.
-I would highly recommend the
+I would highly recommend

-use of Indian Club Exercises for chronic shoulder pain and loss of range
+use of Indian Club Exercises for chronic shoulder pain and loss of

 of motion."

-Dr. Mark Schmall D.C. - Chiropractor
+Dr. Mark Schmall D.C.

 – Rock Island, Illinois

-"I love the Indian clubs and the
+"I love the Indian clubs

 exercises.
 They are deceptively strenuous!
-I suffer a lot of neck and back
+I suffer a lot of neck and

 pain from sitting all day at a desk and the exercises really feel like